Demand planning: how to properly forecast your sales

 PEST analysis, for example, has four parts:

-Take a look around at politics on a local and national levels.
+Take a look around at politics on a local and national level.
 Changes to regulations and taxes can have significant effects which are better tackled if seen in advance;

 It’s good to know how the economy is doing on a large scale of course, but also what are consumer spending habits looking like?

 What are the current trends and predictions for manufacturing?
-Consumers are getting pickier with their purchases, so factors like effects on environment and community are as important as ever.
+Consumers are getting pickier with their purchases, so factors like effects on the environment and community are as important as ever.

 There’s no doubt that we are still deep in the age of technology.
-The changes in technological development and the way we use it are moving as fast ever.
+The changes in technological development and the way we use it are moving as fast as ever.

 It’s the area that you have no choice but to keep up with or risk falling behind.

-Katana has come about with solutions for modern manufacturers which allows you to see your raw material and product inventory in real time.
+Katana has come about with solutions for modern manufacturers which allow you to see your raw material and product inventory in real-time.

 You can use this to prioritize your production without having to constantly check if you have the materials to keep up.